"I hope he's rational": What makes North Korea's Kim Jong Un tick?

 But with Ko's plan in motion to have her son ascend to the top of the regime, Pyongyang was already putting out statements to praise the little-known Kim Jong Un.

 In December 2011, after Kim Jong Il died of a massive heart attack, it became clear Kim Jong Un would be his successor.
-The newspaper of the ruling Workers' Party — essentially a mouthpiece for Pyongyang — heralded him in an editorial: He was "the spiritual pillar and the lighthouse of hope."
+The newspaper of the ruling Workers' Party — essentially a mouthpiece for Pyongyang — heralded him in an editorial: He was their "spiritual pillar and the lighthouse of hope."

 Full of 'Piss and Vinegar'